cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 about the specific duties involved,
 I encourage you to bookmark and stay abreast of relevant journals in the area.
-In addition to the two publication titles drawn from for this section's readings and to the SERIALST list I have asked you to subscribe to, I recommend that you bookmark the
+In addition to the two publication titles used in this section's readings and to the SERIALST list I have asked you to subscribe to, I recommend that you bookmark the